 Retain Mobile features carrier level archiving of text messages.
 This gives you oversight on mobile communication data for your iOS, Android and other mobile devices on the mobile carrier network.
 This solution is ideal for environments with corporate-owned devices, BYOD, or a hybrid environment of both.
 Retain Mobile features integration with the mobile carrier to capture text messages (SMS/MMS) directly from the network.
 This captured data is archived and indexed in Retain and is immediately available to access, search, and perform eDiscovery.

-To learn more about Retain Mobile and iOS archiving with mobile carrier level archiving, join us for a webinar on November 14 at 10:00 am Pacific / 1:00 pm Eastern
+To learn more about Retain Mobile and iOS archiving with mobile carrier level archiving, click below to view the on-demand webinar

 Complete Information Archiving

 In addition to mobile communication data, Retain archives multi-platform email and social media, in one central unified archive.
-In addition to Retain, with the recent merger with HPE, Micro Focus now has a full set of information archiving solutions that includes Digital Safe.
+Plus, with Digital Safe and Retain, Micro Focus has a full set of information archiving solutions.
 Digital Safe is a market-leading information archiving technology that helps organizations apply and enforce information archiving policies for legal, regulatory, and IT benefits.

 To learn more about Retain Mobile and get a price quote visit here.